namberino/namberino.github.io/content/posts/os-dev-1.md

 We won't be able to program an OS that can handle many different processor architecture because that is pretty complicated and my attention span has a limit.
 So we'll pick **one** architecture and stick to building an OS for that specific architecture.

-I opted to use the *x86* architecture as they are very popular and there's heaps of documentations and tutorials on how to program assembly for the *x86* architecture, which will make coding assembly a little bit less insanity-inducing.
+I opted to use the *x86* architecture as they are very popular and there's heaps of documentations and tutorials on how to program for the *x86* architecture, which will make programming an OS for this architecture a little bit less insanity-inducing.
 We'll be coding specifically for the *i386* family of processors as they are pretty old, very well documented and not super complicated.

 ## Tools